techysj/food-24-7/README.md

 ### Tech Stack <a name="tech-stack"></a>

 - ReactJs
-- Redux
+- Redux Toolkit
 - Tailwind-CSS

 <!-- Features -->

 ### 🎯 Key Features <a name="key-features"></a>

-> ✅ Dynamic Content: Food 24/7 provides an excellent user experience by dynamically updating the content on the page and offering real-time information on restaurants, banners, offers, menus and availability to keep the users all engaged with the latest offers.
+> ✅ Dynamic Content: Food 24/7 provides an excellent user experience by dynamically updating the content on the page and offering real-time information on restaurants and menus  availability to keep the users all engaged.

 > ✅ Seamless Navigation: With React Router DOM, the app provides a smooth navigation experience, enabling users to effortlessly explore different sections, from discovering restaurants to adding to cart, without disruptions.